 - a serious addiction to drugs, alcohol or a volatile substance (chroming) resulting in the person being unable to understand or control the conduct that constitutes the offence

-- homelessness, where this results in the person being unable to control the conduct that constitutes the offence.
+- a victim of family violence within the meaning of the Family Violence Protection Act 2008 resulting in the person being unable to control conduct that constitutes an offence.

 The 'exceptional circumstances' test provides the infringements system with the flexibility to determine whether, taking into account the circumstances in which the offending conduct occurred, the imposition of a penalty was justified.
 There is little legislative guidance or helpful case law in terms of defining exceptional circumstances.

-Attendance officers can consider any additional circumstances of the parent who may be subject to an infringement notice and may use discretion to decide when to issue the notice.
+School attendance officers can consider any additional circumstances of the parent who may be subject to an infringement notice and may use discretion to decide when to issue an infringement notice.
 Circumstances such as a genuine attempt to comply or reasons beyond a person's control may be considered.

 It is also important to note that the legislation does not permit an infringement notice or legal proceedings to commence against the following persons:

-- The Secretary of the Department of Human Services carrying out their responsibilities under an order made under the Children Youth and Families Act 2005.
+- the Secretary of the Department of Health and Human Services carrying out their responsibilities under an order made under the Children Youth and Families Act 2005.

-- A person carrying out parental responsibilities for a child on behalf of the Secretary, Department of Human Services.
+- a person carrying out parental responsibilities for a child on behalf of the Secretary, Department of Health and Human Services.

 When to send an infringement notice

-An attendance officer has discretion to issue an infringement notice.
-This is appropriate when:
+A school attendance officer has discretion to issue an infringement notice.
+This would be appropriate when:

-- a parent has not responded to an enrolment notice
+- a parent has not responded to a school enrolment notice

 - a parent has responded giving an explanation that is not a reasonable excuse, and provided no further information about circumstances that may indicate special circumstances or exceptional circumstances